 Tenuta San Guido – Sassicaia

 Once Sassicaia was an interloper, a new face in the collector’s circuit.
-Now, it needs scant introduction to auction houses and sybarites.
-It lays claim to being Italy’s first Super Tuscan, established in the 1960s by Marchese Incisa della Rocchetta on the beautiful Tuscan coast.
+Now, it needs a scant introduction to auction houses and sybarites.
+It claims to be Italy’s first Super Tuscan, established in the 1960s by Marchese Incisa della Rocchetta on the beautiful Tuscan coast.
 The terroir is legendary, as is the care and attention in the winery.
 The 2017 vintage was described as “curvy” and “racy” by leading critic Antonio Galloni – who are we to argue?
-A blend of 85% Cabernet Sauvignon and 15% Cabernet Franc, the latest release from this venerable estate, could well be the most magnificent to date.
-Approachable with suave and velvety tannins, it appeals to both impatient drinkers and those who wish to wait; top vintages of Sassicaia tend to do very well in the secondary market due to their potential as an investment vehicle.
-Our advice, though, is to drink and savor rather than sell.
+A blend of 85% Cabernet Sauvignon and 15% Cabernet Franc, the latest release from this venerable estate, could be the most magnificent to date.

 website: www.tenutasanguido.com